On this page

 Foundational paper from ConjuChem describing the DAC technology and first identification of CJC-1295.

-- [2]Teichman SL, Neale A, Lawrence B, Gagnon C, Castaigne JP, Bhatt DL.
+- [2]Teichman SL, Neale A, Lawrence B, Gagnon C, Castaigne JP, Frohman LA.
 “Prolonged stimulation of growth hormone (GH) and insulin-like growth factor I secretion by CJC-1295, a long-acting analog of GH-releasing hormone, in healthy adults.”
 J Clin Endocrinol Metab.
 2006.
 91(3):799-805 DOI PubMedPilot study

 The primary Phase I study.
-Open-label dose-escalation in ~60 healthy adults.
+Randomized, double-blind, placebo-controlled, ascending-dose trial in ~60 healthy adults.
 Demonstrates the pharmacologic activity of CJC-1295.

 Companion Phase I study confirming that pulsatile GH secretion is preserved during sustained CJC-1295 exposure.
 Important for understanding physiologic implications.